BV-BRC/BV-BRC-Docs/docroot/user_guides/data/data_types/specialty_genes.rst

 Essential Genes
 ---------------
 Essential genes refer to the genes that are critical for the organism's survival.
-We havve conducted a `flux-balance analysis <http://www.nature.com/nbt/journal/v28/n3/abs/nbt.1614.html>`_ for reference and representative genomes in PATRIC and mapped essential genes.
+We havve conducted a `flux-balance analysis <http://www.nature.com/nbt/journal/v28/n3/abs/nbt.1614.html>`_ for reference and representative genomes and mapped essential genes.

 Human Homologs
 --------------